 As-built submittals must include an electronic file with an inventory of all traffic control signals and devices, and support structures.
 The inventory must include horizontal position geographic coordinate data collected using Differential Global Positioning System (DGPS) equipment.
 The inventory must include the manufacturer, model, and serial number for each device or completed assembly.
-Provide coordinate data for pull boxes as well as conduit and cable at 100 foot intervals including changes in direction.
+Provide Submit coordinate data for pull boxes as well as conduit and cable at 100 foot intervals including changes in direction.

-Aerial photographs may be furnished with as-built submittalsthe table to provide supplementary information.
-The aerials should not include the extra features such asof the right of way, baseline, or roadway edges being drawn in.
+Aerial photographs may be furnishsubmitted with as-built submittals to provide supplementary information.
+The aerials should not include extra features such as the right of way, baseline, or roadway edges.
 The aerials may be used as a base for the as-built plans with mile post and offset dimensions.
-If, in the opinion of the Engineer, the changes can not be clearly delineated on reproductions of the original 11 inch by 17 inch sheets, clearly delineate all changes on 11 inch by 17 inch detail sheets, enlarged 200% from the reproductions.
 Make any corrections resulting from the Engineer's review, and resubmit three sets of the completed as-built plans as a condition precedent to acceptance of the installation.

-611-2.3.2 Components: Include as-built information for all components of the installation.
-As a minimum, identify all traffic control devices, poles, support structures, cabinets, pull and splice boxes, hubs, access points, and power services identify the following components in the format indicated below.
+611-2.3.2 Components: As a minimum, identify all traffic control devices, poles, support structures, cabinets, pull and splice boxes, hubs, access points, and power services.

-611-2.3.2.1 Conduit and Cable: Identify all conduit and cable with unique linestylesline styles for routing (overhead, conduit, saw cut, etc.) that are clearly identified in a legend on each sheet.
+611-2.3.2.1 Conduit and Cable: Identify all conduit and cable with unique line styles for routing (overhead, conduit, saw cut, etc.) that are clearly identified in a legend on each sheet.
 Identify the type of cable (example - 7 conductor signal cable) and label the number of conductors, fiber strands or other identifying features of the cable.
 For conduit, clearly note conduit size and number of runs.